Connor-McCartney/Connor-McCartney.github.io/_pages/misc/golang.md

 ./t.go:9:9: cannot use a (variable of type [3]int) as type []int in argument to foo
 ```

+Go does not support generics.
 The solution is to slice arrays when passing them into a function

 ```go
 func foo(lst []int) {